Tuesday, 15 October 2024

 Andrew Wyke (Laurence Olivier) is an eccentric crime writer with a love for puzzles, games and his mistress.
 He wants nothing more than to run off with her.
 The problem?
 He is still married.
 Enter his wife's lover, salon-owner and second-generation Italian immigrant Milo Tindle (Michael Caine.)
 Together the two hatch a plot for them to end up with their desired women.

 You have to give Mankiewicz some credit.
 This is film with a minimal cast and sets, yet it is a true head-scratcher.
 It was a complicated affair.
 I'm not sure I understood everything even now.
 Despite that it is an interesting film that demands every ounce of your attention.
+At least for the many references to the crime genre in general.
+It is a meta text with many allusions to the likes of Agatha Christie etc.

 It was originally adapted from a play by Anthony Schaffer and I wonder if it would have been more effective on stage and screen.
 The two-man cast and two or three sets would have lent itself well to Broadway.
 Considering it won a Tony, it obviously did.